nya1/updown-status-page/README.md

 ## How it works

 Fetches updown.io's API via the read only key and populates the page, hosting is provided by Netlify (free).
-Page is written with Vue.js.
+Page is written in Vue.js.

 ## Deploy your own public page